YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 .. parsed-literal::
    -[NO]O[NLINE]

 * MUPIP BACKUP -ONLINE creates a backup of the database as of the moment the backup starts.
-If the running processes subsequently update the database, the backup does not reflect those updates.
+If running processes subsequently update the database, the backup does not reflect those updates.

-* MUPIP BACKUP -ONLINE on regions(s) waits for up to one minute so any concurrent KILL or MUPIP REORG operations can complete.
+* MUPIP BACKUP -ONLINE on region(s) waits for up to one minute so any concurrent KILL or MUPIP REORG operations can complete.
 If the KILL or MUPIP REORG operations do not complete within one minute, MUPIP BACKUP -ONLINE starts the backup with a warning that the backup may contain incorrectly marked busy blocks.
 Such blocks waste space and can desensitize operators to much more dangerous errors, but otherwise don't affect database integrity.
 If you get such an error, it may be better to stop the backup and restart it when KILL or MUPIP REORG operations are less likely to interfere.
 Performing MUPIP STOP on a process performing a KILL or MUPIP REORG operation may leave the database with incorrectly marked busy blocks.
-In this situation, GT.M converts the ongoing KILLs flag to abandoned KILLs flag.
+In this situation, YottaDB converts the ongoing KILLs flag to an Abandoned KILLs flag.
 If MUPIP BACKUP -ONLINE encounters ADANDONED_KILLS, it gives a message and then starts the backup.
-An ABANDONED_KILLS error means both the original database and the backup database possibly have incorrectly busy blocks which should be corrected promptly.
+An ABANDONED_KILLS error means that both the original database and the backup database possibly have incorrectly busy blocks which should be corrected promptly.

 * By default, MUPIP BACKUP is -ONLINE.